 The video is not an evangelistic or theological message.
 My experience of spiritual renewal agrees with the insights of this video from “Healing Forests”.

 I love forests.
-Forests are a wonderful and healing gift to us from our Heavenly Father.
-I love living in a more natural environment than I have for many years.
+Forests are a wonderful and healing gift.
+I love living in a more natural environment than I did for many years.
 And I am looking forward this year to being in it more than ever before and to sharing it with others.
 For that reason I offer it to you and hope it leads to a fresh blessing for you this year.